ukoloff/em-wssh/README.md

 ## Windows bugs

-Windows installation of EventMachine has two bugs:
+Windows installation of EventMachine has a few bugs:

   1. Using STDIN blocks all other connections
   2. By default SSL/TLS is not available
+  3. No root certificates available ([Fixed](https://github.com/ukoloff/openssl-win-root))

 So, this package is in fact almost unusable on MS Windows.